Carbon dioxide removal: Biomass carbon removal and storage

+Bioenergy with carbon capture & storage (BECCS)

+Biochar carbon removal (BCR)

 Biochar is created by the pyrolysis of biomass, and is under investigation as a method of carbon sequestration.

 Biochar is a charcoal that is used for agricultural purposes which also aids in carbon sequestration, the capture or hold of carbon.
 It is created using a process called pyrolysis, which is basically the act of high temperature heating biomass in an environment with low oxygen levels.
 What remains is a material known as char, similar to charcoal but is made through a sustainable process, thus the use of biomass.
 Biomass is organic matter produced by living organisms or recently living organisms, most commonly plants or plant based material.
 A study done by the UK Biochar Research Center has stated that, on a conservative level, biochar can store 1 gigaton of carbon per year.
-With greater effort in marketing and acceptance of biochar, the benefit could be the storage of 5–9 gigatons per year of carbon in biochar soils.
+With greater effort in marketing and acceptance of biochar, the benefit of Biochar Carbon Removal could be the storage of 5–9 gigatons per year in soils.
+However, at the moment, biochar is restricted by the terrestrial carbon storage capacity, when the system reaches the state of equilibrium, and requires regulation because of threats of leakage.